 Cilantro requires steady and even light for 12 to 14 hours per day in order to thrive.
 This isn’t a factor you want to leave to chance – invest in quality LED growing lights to give your indoor garden the best chance for success.

-Another iHarvest® feature to ensure plants thrive is its pH tester.
-The right pH level ensures that plants absorb the nutrients they need in the optimal timeframe.
-Keep the pH of your cilantro between 5.5 and 6.5.
+right pH level ensures that plants absorb the nutrients they need in the optimal timeframe.
+Cilantro seems to enjoy a slightly higher than normal pH range of 5.5-6.7 for optimal growth.

 As you do decide to take some leaves off, make sure you take from the outside of the plant only.
 Leaving the inner leaves alone will encourage the plant to keep growing.
 If your cilantro begins to flower, try removing the flowers early to preserve your cilantro’s taste.